eilandert/dockerized/rspamd/README.md

-dockerized rspamd 2.5 with alpine linux
+dockerized rspamd 2.5 (or whatever is current in Alpine) with alpine linux

+Environment variable(s):
+SYSLOG_HOST